bml-research/Labcourses/elisa/elisa.md

 OPD substrate:
 -	1,2 phenylenediamine, dihydrochloride, DakoCytomation code No. S 2045
+-	For one plate:
+  - prepare 10 minutes before use, store in the dark (cover with aluminium foil), keep stable at room temperature for 1 hour!
+  - One 2 mg OPD tablet (avoid skin contact)
+  - 7 mL $H_2O$
+  - Add 5 µl 30% $H_2O_2$ right before use!

+- 30% $H_2O_2$
+- 3M Sulphuric acid

 ### Standard dilutions of normal plasma (NP) for the calibration curve